 An EPA study9 and other literature searches^{10,11} show that the percent of methane in pipeline natural gas is approximately 98%.

 GLOBAL WARMING POTENTIAL - METHANE

-The following table includes the 100-year time horizon global warming potential (GWP) of methane (CH_4) relative to CO_2 .
+The following table includes the 100-year and 20-year time horizon global warming potential (GWP) of methane (CH4) relative to CO2.